Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 8. Temperature Stress

-Temperature stress can also cause ZZ plant leaves to turn yellow.
+Temperature stress can also cause ZZ plant yellowing.

 ZZ plants are tropical plants and prefer warm, humid conditions.